katur/eegi/dbmigration/README.md

-manual scores table(s) | `ManualScore` (primary) and `ScoreResultsManual` (secondary) | one table: `ManualScore` score time datatype | originally int year, string month, int day, string time; scoreYMD eventually added, but incomplete (since not updated by most of HL's programs to add experiments), and doesn't include timestamp | timezone-aware datetime scorer | string of username | FK to `User` score category -8: secondary pool | was used temporarily to flag 'uncertain' scores. now has no corresponding scores. | do not migrate this category or scores score category -1: not sure | only Julie scores have this value | do not migrate this category or scores score category 4: No Larvae | K/S mel-26 scores, for some DevStaR test | do not migrate this category or scores score category 5: Larvae Present | K/S mel-26 scores, for some DevStaR test | do not migrate this category or scores score category 6: A lot of Larvae | K/S mel-26 scores, for some DevStaR test (on re-examination, no obvious suppressors, since the L4440 control this week had tons of larvae) | do not migrate this category or scores score category -6: Poor Image Quality | very old scores only | convert to -7 score category -5: IA Error (i.e., DevStaR issues that aren't caused by poor image quality) | very old scores only | migrate, but omit from interface for now (possible delete later for simplicity) scorer expPeople | only one score ("no bacteria") | convert to hueyling scorer Julie (MySQL default for scoredBy) | All her scores have an improper date, and were probably not added via the traditional scoring interface.
-All scores are either spn-4 scores from junk experiments (perhaps Julie gave Hueyling at Excel sheet of scores, which might be why Hueyling made "Julie" the default scoredBy), or "no bacteria" scores (which we believe Hueyling and Amelia entered, perhaps using Katherine's growth history data) | convert "no bacteria" scores to hueyling; do not migrate spn-4 scores (these experiments are useless, due to using a reverting spn-4 line) scorer alejandro | only ENH scores | do not migrate any alejandro scores (not well trained, and did not score much) scorer katy | only pre-consensus div-1 ENH scores | do not migrate any katy scores (scored before ENH criteria finalized) scorer lara | some pre-consensus ENH scores | do not migrate lara's ENH scores (scored before ENH criteria finalized) scorer eliana | some pre-consensus ENH scores | do not migrate eliana's ENH scores (scored before ENH criteria finalized) scorer kelly | some pre-consensus ENH scores | probably do not migrate kelly's ENH scores (scored before ENH criteria finalized, plus some training issues), but try to confirm that they were not used in amelia's cutoff analysis scorers sherly, giselle | some pre-consensus ENH scores | pending decision about whether to migrate their ENH scores.
+manual scores table(s) | `ManualScore` (primary) and `ScoreResultsManual` (secondary) | one table: `ManualScore` score time datatype | originally int year, string month, int day, string time; scoreYMD eventually added, but incomplete (since not updated by most of HL's programs to add experiments), and doesn't include timestamp | timezone-aware datetime scorer | string of username | FK to `User` score category -8: secondary pool | was used temporarily to flag 'uncertain' scores. now has no corresponding scores. | do not import this category or scores score category -1: not sure | only Julie scores have this value | do not import this category or scores score category 4: No Larvae | K/S mel-26 scores, for some DevStaR test | do not import this category or scores score category 5: Larvae Present | K/S mel-26 scores, for some DevStaR test | do not import this category or scores score category 6: A lot of Larvae | K/S mel-26 scores, for some DevStaR test (on re-examination, no obvious suppressors, since the L4440 control this week had tons of larvae) | do not import this category or scores score category -6: Poor Image Quality | very old scores only | convert to -7 score category -5: IA Error (i.e., DevStaR issues that aren't caused by poor image quality) | very old scores only | import, but omit from interface for now (possible delete later for simplicity) scorer expPeople | only one score ("no bacteria") | convert to hueyling scorer Julie (MySQL default for scoredBy) | All her scores have an improper date, and were probably not added via the traditional scoring interface.
+All scores are either spn-4 scores from junk experiments (perhaps Julie gave Hueyling at Excel sheet of scores, which might be why Hueyling made "Julie" the default scoredBy), or "no bacteria" scores (which we believe Hueyling and Amelia entered, perhaps using Katherine's growth history data) | convert "no bacteria" scores to hueyling; do not import spn-4 scores (these experiments are useless, due to using a reverting spn-4 line) scorer alejandro | only ENH scores | do not import any alejandro scores (not well trained, and did not score much) scorer katy | only pre-consensus div-1 ENH scores | do not import any katy scores (scored before ENH criteria finalized) scorer lara | some pre-consensus ENH scores | do not import lara's ENH scores (scored before ENH criteria finalized) scorer eliana | some pre-consensus ENH scores | do not import eliana's ENH scores (scored before ENH criteria finalized) scorer kelly | some pre-consensus ENH scores | probably do not import kelly's ENH scores (scored before ENH criteria finalized, plus some training issues), but try to confirm that they were not used in amelia's cutoff analysis scorers sherly, giselle | some pre-consensus ENH scores | pending decision about whether to import their ENH scores.
 The danger in keeping these is that they are inconsistent with our eventual scoring criteria (and they are redundant, since everything was eventually scored by the "official" scorers noah, koji, and mirza).
 But we need to investigate 1) were these scores used in amelia's cutoff analysis? and 2) were all Mediums and Strongs captured by the official scorers?